jo-kapi/DM2008-Materials/README.md

 Within each week, you’ll find folders for specific **activities**, **readings**, or **mini-projects** used during class.

-> ⚠️ Weeks 09–13 focus on Arduino, data, and final projects — materials will be added progressively.
+> ⚠️ Weeks 09–13 focus on Arduino, simple UIs, and final projects — materials will be added progressively.

 ---